 Arthur Conan Doyle could never have imagined the effect he would have on the future of crime fiction when he created Sherlock Holmes.
 Ironically, it was a character of whom he soon tired.
 He regarded his master detective as a rather catchpenny figure and not as important as his own historical fiction.
-Nevertheless Holmes brought him fame and wealth and as a result he became the unofficial begetter of the detective story as we know it today.
+Nevertheless, Holmes brought him fame and wealth and as a result, he became the unofficial begetter of the detective story as we know it today.

-Certainly there had been detectives in fiction before Doyle’s Baker Street hero appeared on the scene, most notably Edgar Allan Poe’s Auguste Dupin of The Murders of the Rue Morgue fame, Sergeant Cuff, the wily policeman from Wilkie Collins' The Moonstone and Sergeant Bucket in Charles Dickens’s Bleak House.
+Certainly, there had been detectives in fiction before Doyle’s Baker Street hero appeared on the scene, most notably Edgar Allan Poe’s Auguste Dupin of The Murders of the Rue Morgue fame, Sergeant Cuff, the wily policeman from Wilkie Collins’ The Moonstone and Sergeant Bucket in Charles Dickens’s Bleak House.
 Indeed, Conan Doyle stole elements from all these characters and added ingredients of his own, especially colour, eccentricity and drama to create something very new and special – a unique sleuth who, when he appeared in the pages of the Strand Magazine in 1891, immediately caught the imagination of the burgeoning reading public.
 His fame grew quickly and sales of the magazine soared.
 Soon there were music hall songs about Holmes and a very successful stage play.
-Sherlock was flavour of the month.
+Sherlock was the flavour of the month.

 As a result of this popularity, other magazines and writers were keen to replicate Conan Doyle’s success and so a whole range of detectives began to appear in print who had certain similarities to Holmes in the sense that they were brilliant and could deduce things that others could not.
 They were not official policemen but private agents with various idiosyncrasies.
 It was as though Doyle had provided a flexible template for other authors to adapt to their own devices.